 We have already looked into the impact of light on our sleep in the “Sleeping Better with Smart Lighting” post.
 But what about the rest of the day?
 Can smart lighting help us to “feel better”, maybe by resembling natural light?

-For a general introduction to smart lighting, see: Introduction to Smart Lighting: A Very Brief History of Light.
+For a general introduction to smart lighting, please see Introduction to Smart Lighting: A Very Brief History of Light.

-In this post, we are examining a concept Philips names “Feel better with light”, which you can find in the Philips HueLabs section.
+In this post, we are examining a concept Philips calls “Feel better with light”, which you can find in the Philips HueLabs section.
+Depending on the complexity of your setup, the HueLabs formulas might not work.
 Let’s use the app iConnectHue to reprogram this concept, so you can follow along and tweak it to your liking with your favorite app and smart lighting system.

 Here Comes The Sun

 In October 2017 the 108th Nobel prize in physiology and medicine has been awarded to three American scientists for their research on circadian rhythm.
 Back in 1984, they identified a “period” gene which controls the daily rhythm of fruit flies.
 Their work has been substantial for understanding the basics of life: every living organism on earth responds to the suns day and night cycle.

 As the sun crosses our sky throughout the day, the color temperature is changing.
 From around 2000K (Kelvin) during sunrise/sunset up to 5300K average during noon, or even 12000K with a clear sky.
 These color temperatures, which range from warm light to cold blue light, help to synchronize our inner body-clock to the natural progress of day and night.
 If we do not get enough natural daylight, or spend too much time in front of blue light emitting LEDs in the evening, we bring our inner clock out of sync and that has a negative effect on our health.